 - discuss treatment choices including medication, surgery and the ketogenic diet

 - apply NICE quality standard statements to epilepsy management and the comprehensive care of the epilepsies

 - demonstrate insight into the challenges arising from the management of complex epilepsies of childhood

 - outline the importance of appropriate referral pathways to tertiary epilepsy centres for medical and surgical treatment options.

-General and Community Paediatricians, Paediatric Trainees, Epilepsy Specialist Nurses and AHPs involved in the care of children with seizures and epilepsies.
+General and Community Paediatricians, Paediatric Trainees, Epilepsy Specialist Nurses and AHPs (allied health professionals) involved in the care of children with seizures and epilepsies.